Pi-0r-Tau/EPI-LENS/README.md

     - Hover over values improved
     - Normalize values for easy comparison
     - Custom local storage color schemes for metrics
+- fileanalyzer / Offline video analysis:
+Adjustable analysis interval to let users choose how many frames are analyzed per second.
+Allowing users fast less detailed analysis or slower more detailed up to the fps limit of the video.

 ## Recent updates to metrics